cometbft/knowledge-base/protocols/abci/addressing-1174.md

 We call $ts_{h}$ the coherence-stabilization time for height $h$.

-If we think in terms of $valid(v, bc_{h-1}, x_p)$, notice that it is the application's responsibility to ensure 3b, that is, the application designers need to prove that the $x_p$ values at correct processes are evolving in a way that eventually `ResponseProcessProposal` returns _Accept_ at all correct processes that call `RequestProcessProposal` for height $h$ after $ts_{h}$.
+If we think in terms of $valid(v, s, x_p)$, notice that it is the application's responsibility to ensure 3b, that is, the application designers need to prove that the $x_p$ values at correct processes are evolving in a way that eventually `ResponseProcessProposal` returns _Accept_ at all correct processes that call `RequestProcessProposal` for height $h$ after $ts_{h}$.

 For instance, in Proposer-Based Timestamp, $x_p$ can be considered to be process $p$'s local clock, and having clocks synchronized is the mechanism ensuring eventual acceptance of a proposal.
 Finally, it is worth noting that _weak validity_ requires just one correct processes while requirement 3b refers to all correct processes.

-> [TODO: can we _tighten up_ eventual coherence?... i.e., make it even weaker?]
->
-> [TODO: Since we have removed determinism, can byzantine proposers cause mayhem now?]

-### Modifications to the consensus Algorithm
+### Modifications to the Consensus Algorithm

-The Tendermint algorithm as described in the [arXiv paper][arxiv], and as implemented in CometBFT up to version `v0.38.0-rc3`, cannot guarantee consensus _termination_ for applications that just fulfill requirement 3b (eventual coherence), but do not fulfill requirements 3, 4, and 5.
+The Tendermint algorithm as described in the [arXiv paper][arxiv], and as implemented in CometBFT up to version `v0.38.0`, cannot guarantee consensus _termination_ for applications that just fulfill requirement 3b (eventual coherence), but do not fulfill requirements 3, 4, and 5.